 Thank you, Paul for your wisdom.
 Inspiring!

-He also shares via a video the experience that Anton Kreil has without using a smartphone.
+He also shares via a video the experience that Anton Kreil has while he is not using a smartphone.

-I can understand the benefits and rewards of letting go a smartphone for better productivity, focus and deep work.
+I can understand the benefits and rewards to let go a smartphone for better productivity, focus and deep work.
 This makes me think of Cal Newport who would advocate not using social and less devices for doing deep work.

-One can still decide what to notice or not, when to engage or not while using the smartphone, any devices and apps, right?
+One can still decide what to notice, when to engage while using the smartphone, any devices and apps, right?
 Desactivating the notifications of each app is doable so that one can decide when to check out an inbox, a social network or even digital contents.
 Still it is about habits building and iterating.
 This is not easy to do when some habits become almost natural over time, and can become even unhealthy.

-Next small and simple step would also be about embracing life without email as my friend and great learning partner, Luis Suarez (@elsua), has instigated, keeps encouraging and supporting with the #noemail movement.
+Next small and simple step would also be about embracing life without email as my friend and great learning partner, Luis Suarez (@elsua), has instigated.
+Luis keeps encouraging and supporting this habit and practice with #noemail movement.